 (1) At least 30 days before the commencement of each fishing period for a managed aquatic resource the CEO must publish in the Gazette a notice setting out the following in respect of the fishing period —

-(a) the TAC for the resource;
+(a) the TAC for the resource, calculated in accordance with the ARMS for the resource;

-(b) the quantity of TAC available for commercial fishing for the resource;
+(b) the quantity of TAC available for commercial fishing for the resource, including the quantity of TAC available for a type of resource share in the resource, calculated in accordance with the ARMS for the resource;

-(c) the quantity of TAC available for recreational fishing for the resource;
+(c) the quantity of TAC available for recreational fishing for the resource, calculated in accordance with the ARMS for the resource;

-(d) the catch to be allocated for a resource share in the resource.
+(d) the catch to be allocated for a type of resource share in the resource.

-(2) For the purposes of subsection (1), the TAC and the quantity of TAC available for commercial fishing and for recreational fishing are to be calculated in accordance with the ARMS for the resource.
+(2) For the purposes of subsection (1)(d), the catch to be allocated for a type of resource share in a resource for a fishing period is the quantity of TAC available for that type of resource share divided by the number of that type of resource share in the resource.

-(3) For the purposes of subsection (1)(d), the catch to be allocated for a resource share for a fishing period is the quantity of TAC referred to in subsection (1)(b) divided by the number of shares in the resource.
+[Section 33 inserted: No. 14 of 2021 s.
+8.]

 Subdivision 2 — Commercial fishing

 34. Allocation of resource shares